aslikoturoglu/SUHub/README.md

 Students can discuss informal social gatherings, hobbies, and leisure opportunities that contribute to campus life beyond academics.
 This section aims to promote social engagement and community building.

 **_8. Events_** <br>
-This category highlights both university-organized and student-led events, including seminars, concerts, workshops, and cultural activities.
+This category highlights both university organized and student-led events, including seminars, concerts, workshops, and cultural activities.
 Users can share experiences and recommendations for future participants.

 ## Group Members
 | Name | Student ID | Role |